The University of Chicago Scavenger Hunt

 17. How much of a commitment is it to be a Judge?

 To be an active participant in the Judgeship, you must be prepared to attend meetings in Hyde Park twice a week from January to May.
+During Winter quarter, meetings last about two hours each; in Spring, they can last up to four.
 During the Hunt itself, expect to be busy 24/4.

 18. Hey, I have an awesome idea for an item!